 I was conceived on the small mythical island of Catalina, a military training ground at the time.
-My parents had moved there immediately after marrying.
-My dad was the Congregational minister.
-He served informally as the base's chaplain.
+My dad, a Congregational minister, served informally as the base's chaplain.
 When my time neared, Mom left to be near the navy base in San Luis Obispo.
 My dad took a pastorship in Hemet and sent Mom a postcard.
-It read, "I wrote you a long letter last night, but I left it on a nightstand in the hotel room."
+It read, "I wrote you a long letter last night, but I left it on the nightstand in the hotel room."

-My parents assumed that as a layette, I would be safe lying on my back in the middle of their bed.
+Life in Hemet got off to a rocky start.
+My parents assumed I would be safe lying on my back in the middle of their bed.
 I heard the guests, felt left out, and took action.
 Having a good neck, I arched, twisted, plopped, and fell out of bed.
-They came running.
-They kneeled and jabbered while looking for damage.
+They came running, kneeled, and chattered while looking for damage.
 I remember feeling like, "Back off!
 I don't need your help!"
 They say memories of feelings go back to in utero.
-In this case, the feelings were of loneliness, desire for inclusion, and extreme embarrassment.
+In this case, the feelings were loneliness, desire for inclusion, and extreme embarrassment.

 When I was old enough, my parents took me to church.
-My dad began to preach, and I walked up the chancel steps to keep him company.
-The congregants forgot all about my dad, and Mom quickly escorted me back to her pew.
+Dad began to preach, and I walked up the chancel steps to keep him company.
+The congregants forgot all about Dad, and Mom quickly escorted me back to her pew.

-One day, Mom came home and said "Well, I'm pregnant."
-My dad looked worried and said, "Can't we do something about it?"
+One day, Mom came home and said, "Well, I'm pregnant."
+Dad looked worried and said, "Can't we do something about it?"
 Do what?

 Long-distance information, give me Memphis, Tennessee